Sant'Ignazio, Rome: History

 The Collegio Romano opened very humbly in 1551, with an inscription over the door summing up its simple purpose: "School of Grammar, Humanity, and Christian Doctrine.
 Free".
 Plagued by financial problems in the early years, the Collegio Romano had various provisional centres.
 In 1560, Vittoria della Tolfa, Marchesa della Valle, donated her family isola, an entire city block and its existing buildings, to the Society of Jesus in memory of her late husband the Marchese della Guardia Camillo Orsini, founding the Collegio Romano.
 She had previously intended to donate it to the Poor Clares for the founding of a monastery.
 The nuns had already started to build what had been intended to become the Church of Santa Maria della Nunziata, erected on the spot where the Temple of Isis had stood.

 Although the Jesuits got the marchesa's land, they did not get any money from her for completing the church.
 Budgetary constraints compelled them to hire their own architect.
 Construction of the church was taken over by the Jesuit architect Giovanni Tristano.
 Built entirely by Jesuit labour, the Church of the Annunciation was first used for worship in 1567.
 A three-aisled church dedicated to the Most Holy Annunciation (Santissima Annunziata) was built by the Collegio Romano between 1562 and 1567 on the foundations of the pre-existing construction.
 Since the earlier church had already been built to the height of the ground floor in 1555, there was no way for the Jesuits to expand the structure to hold the increasing number of students attending the Collegio Romano.
-The facade was very similar to that of the contemporary Church of Sant'Andrea al Quirinale, which was also designed by Giovanni Tristano.
+The facade was very similar to that of the contemporary Church of the Gesù designed by Giacomo della Porta with involvement by Giovanni Tristano.
 In accordance with the wishes of the marchesa, the façade proudly displayed the Orsini arms.
 The Church of the Annunciation was enlarged in 1580 when Pope Gregory XIII expanded the Collegio Romano itself, especially the side chapels.